Qué hacer (y qué evitar) después de vacunarse contra la gripe

 Can I exercise after getting a flu shot?

-While some people feel a little tired for a day or two after getting their shot, most people don’t need to stop going to work or school or caring for loved ones.
-That said, it’s probably a good idea to avoid getting your shot the day before running a marathon or taking your SATs—just in case you feel extra tired for a few days.
+Most people don’t need to stop going to work or school or caring for loved ones.
+But in case you might feel extra tired for a few days, it’s probably a good idea to avoid getting your shot the day before running a marathon or taking your SATs.

-But you can exercise after getting your flu shot—and some research shows that exercise can make the shot more effective.
-One study showed that people who exercised after getting their vaccine had a better immune response than those who didn’t.
+That said, you can exercise after getting your flu shot—and some research shows that exercising after the vaccine may provoke a better immune response.
 But if you’re too tired to exercise after getting your shot, taking it easy until you feel back to normal is okay.

 Best self-care practices after getting a flu shot